-WAC388-150-148 states that we must report suspected child abuse, neglect or exploitation to Child Protection Services (CPS) or local law enforcement agency immediately.
-We would also inform our DCYF licenser.
+All HMS staff members are mandated reporters: WAC 388-150-148 states that we must report suspected physical, sexual, or emotional child abuse, neglect or exploitation to Child Protection Services (CPS) or local law enforcement agency immediately.
+We are also required to inform our DCYF Licensor of any report made.